rvvittal/genai-ml-platform-examples/operations/sagemaker-mlflow-trace-evaluate-langgraph-agent/README.md

 - Implementing tracing for LangGraph agents using MLflow
 - Evaluating LangGraph agent performance with MLflow LLM evaluation metrics
 - Leveraging Amazon SageMaker features for operationalizing agents (AgentOps)
+- MLFlow Prompt registry a powerful tool that streamlines prompt engineering and management in your Generative AI (GenAI) applications.
+It enables you to version, track, and reuse prompts across your organization, helping maintain consistency and improving collaboration in prompt development (MLFlow Prompt registry is supported in MLFlow version 2.22 or higher.)

 ### Code Contains:
 The blog includes practical code snippets demonstrating: